BERT-ASC: Auxiliary-Sentence Construction for Implicit Aspect Learning in Sentiment Analysis: The Proposed Solution

 \subsection{BERT-based classifier}

-Recently, BERT\footnote{https://github.com/google-research/bert} \cite{devlin2018bert} achieved the state-of-the-art of ABSA task and has been widely utilized in many NLP tasks \cite{davison2019commonsense,peters2019tune}.
-As BERT was trained on a large corpus in order to learn the semantic context, a fine-tuning phase is thus needed to adapt modeling (i.e., understanding) in a specific domain \cite{xu2019bert,du2020adversarial}.
-Our goal is to learn the representation in response to a given aspect, i.e. the query in the BERT's notation \cite{devlin2018bert}.
-In our implementation, we concatenate the automatically generated auxiliary-sentence $a$ of the aspect on-target with the sentence review $s$.
+Recently, BERT\footnote{\url{https://github.com/google-research/BERT}} \cite{devlin2018bert} achieved state-of-the-art performance in the ABSA task and has been widely utilized in many NLP tasks \cite{davison2019commonsense,peters2019tune,ahmed2023rank}.
+As BERT was trained on a large corpus to learn the semantic context, a fine-tuning phase is thus needed to adapt the modeling (i.e., understanding) to a specific domain \cite{xu2019BERT,du2020adversarial}.
+Our goal is to learn the representation in response to a given aspect, i.e., the query in BERT's notation \cite{devlin2018bert}.
+In our implementation, we concatenate the automatically generated auxiliary-sentence \(a\) of the aspect on-target with the sentence review \(s\).